• Home

 For Vegan Korean Kimchi Pancakes

-1. In a medium-size bowl, mix together the flour, corn starch, and ice-cold water until there are no lumps in the mixture.
+1. In a medium bowl, whisk together the flour, cornstarch, and ice-cold (or sparkling) water until smooth with no lumps.

-2. In a large-size mixing bowl, mix together chopped kimchi, kimchi juice, sliced onion, and green onion.
-Add the flour mixture and stir to mix well.
+2. In a large bowl, combine the chopped kimchi, kimchi juice, sliced onion, and scallions.
+Add the batter and stir until everything is well coated.

 For Dipping Sauce